Asymptotic Properties of the Maximum Likelihood Estimator for Markov-switching Observation-driven Models: The Markov-switching GARCH Model

 \section{The Markov-switching GARCH Model}

-In this section, we study the asymptotic and finite-sample properties of the MLE for the Markov-switching GARCH model by \cite{HaasMittnikPaolella2004b}.\footnote{Recall that the Markov-switching GARCH model reduces to the mixture GARCH model by \citet{HaasMittnikPaolella2004a} if $(S_t)_{t \in \mathbb{Z}}$ is an i.i.d. chain.}
+In this section, we study both the asymptotic and finite-sample properties of the MLE for the Markov-switching GARCH model by \cite{HaasMittnikPaolella2004b}, the latter in a Monte Carlo simulation study.\footnote{Recall that the Markov-switching GARCH model reduces to the mixture GARCH model by \citet{HaasMittnikPaolella2004a} if $(S_t)_{t \in \mathbb{Z}}$ is an i.i.d. chain.}